COLORED DIAMONDS

 ORANGE DIAMONDS

-Orange diamonds are a rarity – almost an anomaly in the natural colour spectrum.
+Orange diamonds are a rarity, almost an anomaly within the natural colour spectrum.

 Is pure orange the most overlooked rarity?

-While orange as a colour is not as rare in nature as some others, the GIA seldom grades a diamond as “pure orange” without undertones of other hues.
-This means that diamonds which actually receive this classification are often even rarer than the famed red diamonds.
+Although orange as a colour is not as uncommon in nature as other hues, GIA rarely grades a diamond as solid orange without secondary tones.
+This means that diamonds achieving this classification are often even rarer than the famed pink diamonds.

 YELLOW DIAMONDS